Conservatism: Authoritarianism

 Right-wing authoritarianism (RWA) is a set of attitudes that describe somebody who is highly submissive to their authority figures, acts aggressively in the name of said authorities, and is conformist in thought and behavior.
 According to psychologist Bob Altemeyer, individuals who are politically conservative tend to score high on RWA.
-Altemeyer's research on RWA builds on earlier work by philosopher Theodor W. Adorno, whose book The Authoritarian Personality (1950) introduced the F-scale to measure authoritarian traits.

 A study done on Israeli and Palestinian students in Israel found that RWA scores of right-wing party supporters were significantly higher than those of left-wing party supporters.
 However, a 2005 study by psychologist H. Michael Crowson and colleagues suggested a moderate gap between RWA and other conservative positions, stating that their "results indicated that conservatism is not synonymous with RWA".

 According to political scientist Karen Stenner, who specializes in authoritarianism, conservatives will embrace diversity and civil liberties to the extent that they are institutionalized traditions in the social order, but they tend to be drawn to authoritarianism when public opinion is fractious and there is a loss of confidence in public institutions.